singhgautam7/GCP-PDE-preparation---GRS/study_material/data_transfer.md

 # Data Transfer

-All the sub-heading here represents approaches to data transfer.
+All the sub-headings here represents approaches to data transfer.

 ## 1. Cloud Storage transfer tools